iMovR Elevon Ergonomic Keyboard Tray Review

-Along with a handful of other review sites, we got to lab test the first production prototype of the Elevon, and can’t wait to see this solution hit the market (estimated sometime in late spring 2017). iMovR used Kickstarter to successfully launch it’s Omega desk line two years ago, and now they’re planning to use it again to launch the Elevon, in late April, 2017.
-For preliminary information see Elevon-Keyboard-Tray.com, and be sure to register there for notification of the Kickstarter launch so you can snag an early bird discount.
-Here’s what we do know (though some of this may be subject to change by the time the campaign kicks off):

-- Target retail price after the Kickstarter campaign is $399 including all three “panels”

-- The Elevon will be shipped fully assembled

 Along with a handful of other review sites, we got to lab test the first prototype of the Elevon, and can't wait to see this solution come into full production (estimated late summer 2017). iMovR used Kickstarter to successfully launch its Omega desk line two years ago, and they've done it again – successfully launching the Elevon on Kickstarter in Spring 2017.
 While it's too late to snag an early bird discount, you can now order the Elevon on iMovR.
 Here are some of the most salient facts we've gathered on the Elevon:

 - Retail price after the Kickstarter campaign is $399 including all three "panels"

 - The Elevon will be shipped fully assembled